You may be aware of some recent media on the safety of breast implants.

 Do we remove breast implants?

-Yes, in cases of medical complications or at the request of patients, Dr Moncrieff can remove implants and lift the remaining tissues.
-More about breast implant removal (explant) is here.
+Of course!
+In cases of medical complications or at the request of patients, Dr Moncrieff can remove implants and lift the remaining tissues.
+More about breast implant removal (explant) is here and our blog about all your options for revision (including removal and/or replacement is here).